personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 # Appendix: half client & half server models

 There's an alternate construction pursued by other folks in the space that leads to more efficient proofs, but sacrifices full anonymity and requires a trusted server with an baby jub jub EdDSA public key $pk_s$.
 What in the world is a "baby jub jub EdDSA public key" and why do these constructions use it?
 We will break down each of these mystery words one by one.
-Disclaimer: we are not professionals at abstract algebra, just some people who like math and want to share what we've learned recently!
+Disclaimer: we are not professional number theorists, just some people who like math and want to share what we've learned recently!
 Please reach out if there's any mistakes below!

 ## Elliptic curve interlude